ChristosKarathanasisac/CreateNotesApp/README.md

    ## **Step by Step tutorial**
-     ### On the first page of the app, user has the options to log in or to create a new account.
+     ### On the first page of the app, users have the options to log in or to create a new account.

     ![IntroForm](https://user-images.githubusercontent.com/95130533/190989494-5d138ea2-d414-4e79-ad89-8cc0675ff612.png)

-     ### On the sing up page user can create a new account.
+     ### On the sing up page users can create a new account.
 The app:
     - Checks that all required fields are completed.
-    - Has email and phone validation.
+    - Their email and phone validation.
-    - Check that the user doesn't exist and that passwords match.
+    - Check that the account doesn't exist and that passwords match.
-    - Saves the user to the database.
+    - Saves users to the database.
 The passwords saved are encrypted.

     ![Στιγμιότυπο οθόνης (42)](https://user-images.githubusercontent.com/95130533/191171210-92f5eac3-7e0f-4932-a757-f93482af8d42.png)

-    ### User after the successful creation of his account has the following options.
+    ### Users after the successful creation of their account has the following options.

   ![Στιγμιότυπο οθόνης (44)](https://user-images.githubusercontent.com/95130533/191172739-b6349a35-6691-4815-88e0-29fe075157ce.png)

     ### The new note page has the following form.
-User can:
+Users can:
   - Create new note.
-He can either write his note or use the voice function.
+They can either write their note or use the voice function.
-  - Αttach a file (pdf, excel, wotd) to his note.
+  - Αttach a file (pdf, excel, wotd) to their note.
-  - Αttach images to his note.
+  - Αttach images to their note.
 (Images must have max size 600x600px.
 Bigger images are not accepted by the app)
-  - To add reminder on a certain date.
-On that day user will receive a message from the application.
+  - Add reminder on a certain date.
+On that day the user will receive a message from the application.
 The message will include the note, the topic, the attached files, and the attached images.

     - #### New note page.